 Assessment will take the form of written assignments, written reports, practical assessments, presentations and formal examinations.
 Learners will complete a period of Work Based Learning and complete a project whilst on placement.

 During your course you may be required to purchase course textbooks and incur additional costs for uniform, field trips, printing, photocopying and binding.
-The overall additional costs incurred to support your studies may be in the region of £250 per year.
+The overall additional costs incurred to support your studies may be in the region of £100 or more per year.